A Guide To The Types Of VA Loans

 What Types Of VA Loans Are There?

 Each different type of VA loan comes with its own benefits and disadvantages.
 You'll want to compare features and options to determine which is the right fit for you.

 VA Purchase Loan

 A VA purchase loan or a VA Jumbo loan is the standard form of mortgage that you might expect to see issued under a VA loan.
 It allows buyers to purchase properties with a $0 down payment.
-Obtain one, and you’ll be able to secure better terms than you would on a conventional mortgage issued by a private lender.
+Obtain one, and you'll be able to secure better terms than you would on a conventional mortgage issued by a private lender.
 Note that terms vary by individual lender, and a down payment may still be required with a VA jumbo loan despite the Department of Veterans Affairs not requiring one.